Simulation-Software-Engineering/Lecture-Material/organization/intro_course.md

 * We need to check everybody's **3G status** and **registration for contact tracing**
   * Use hardware cactUS reader for both when entering the room (each session)
-  * The lecture has below 35 students --> Lecturers need to check --> Please don't enter the room before the lecturers are there (15 mins before session)
+  * The lecture has less than 35 students --> Lecturers need to check --> Please don't enter the room before the lecturers are there (15 mins before session)
   * Please act accordingly (e.g. fill out paper registration if needed or get tested if needed)
   * Check out after lecture
 * Everybody in audience needs to wear an **FFP2 mask**